Utah Jazz Trade Deadline: Olynyk, Agbaji, And Bruce Brown

 — Ben Anderson (@BensHoops) February 8, 2024

-Though Fontecchio is far from an unreplaceable player, no player on the roster had filled the starting role next to Lauri Markkanen as well as the 28-year-old forward.
+Though Fontecchio is far from an unreplaceable player, nobody on the current Jazz roster has filled the starting role next to Lauri Markkanen as well as the 28-year-old forward.

 It is worth noting that the Jazz promoted Hendricks to the team’s primary roster ahead of their Thursday matchup with the Suns.